mars0i/popco2/doc/sims/bali/initialnts9.md

 ----------------------

-There are two analogue realms, each with two analogues in it, as in the Sanday and crime analogy systems.
+There are two analogue domains, each with two analogues in it, as in the Sanday and crime analogy systems.
+I call the higher-level domains "source/target domains", and sometimes call the lower-level, embedded domains "subdomains".

+One goal to be able to get popco to select one subdomain from a source/target domain by including only one of the two domains in the other source/target domain.

 Let's say that there are "spiritual" analogues and the "worldly" analogues (although that distorts Balinese thinking).